ttab/revisor/README.md

 ### Fuzz tests

 There are two fuzz targets in the project: `FuzzValidationWide` that allows fuzzing of the document and two constraint sets.
-It will load the naviga constraints, the example organisation constraints, and all documents in "./testdata/" and add them as fuzzing seeds. `FuzzValidationConstraints` adds all constraint sets from the "./constraints/" and adds them as fuzzing seeds.
+It will load the core constraints, the example organisation constraints, and all documents in "./testdata/" and add them as fuzzing seeds. `FuzzValidationConstraints` adds all constraint sets from the "./constraints/" and adds them as fuzzing seeds.
 The fuzzing operation is then done against all documents in "./testdata/".